City of Orillia Building Permit Application Process

 A Site Plan is required to be submitted with most Building Permit applications including a deck, fence or shed, to ensure the Building Permit application will comply with the City of Orillia’s Zoning By-law 2014-44, as amended.
 Your Site Plan will include providing details about your existing and proposed development including property lines, dimensions and setbacks to property lines of existing and proposed buildings, and parking.
 The Guide below outlines the information required on a Site Plan and provides examples of different development scenarios.

-Please review the Guide to Creating a Site Plan for Building Permit Submission
+Guide to Creating a Site Plan for Building Permit Submission

 |